riot-ci/RIOT/examples/suit_update/README.md

 This command also generates the cryptographic keys (private/public) used to sign and verify the manifest and images.
 See the "Key generation" section in [SUIT detailed explanation][detailed-explanation] for details.

+From another terminal on the host, add a routable address on the host `riot0`
+interface:

+    $ sudo ip address add 2001:db8::1/128 dev riot0

 In another terminal, run: